EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

    * CRED_V - bstr credential containing the public authentication key of Party V, see {{asym-overview}}

-   Note that only PROTECTED_2 and 'signature' of the COSE_Sign1 object are used in message_2, see next bullet.
+   Note that only 'protected' and 'signature' of the COSE_Sign1 object are used in message_2, see next bullet.

 * Compute COSE_Encrypt0 as defined in Section 5.3 of {{RFC8152}}, with AEAD_V, K_2, IV_2, and the following parameters.
 The protected header SHALL be empty.
 The unprotected header MAY contain parameters (e.g. 'alg').

-   * plaintext = &lt;&lt; PROTECTED_2, SIGNATURE_2, ?
+   * plaintext = &lt;&lt; ~protected, signature, ?
 UAD_2 &gt;&gt;

    * external_aad = aad_2

-   * SIGNATURE_2 - bstr containing the COSE_Sign1 signature

    * UAD_2 = bstr containing opaque unprotected application data

-   Note that only 'ciphertext' of the COSE_Encrypt0 object are used in message_2, see next bullet.
+   Note that protected and signature in the plaintext are taken from the COSE_Sign1 object, and that that only 'ciphertext' of the COSE_Encrypt0 object are used in message_2, see next bullet.

 *  Format message_2 as specified in {{asym-msg2-form}} and encode it to a byte string.
 CIPHERTEXT_2 is the COSE_Encrypt0 ciphertext.